 During the reigns of William and Mary and Queen Anne, Edward Cressett’s grandson, James Cressett, was Envoy Extraordinary to the Court of Hanover and played an active part in the preparations for the Hanoverian Succession.
 Another descendent, also named James Cressett, became confidant and secretary to Augusta, Dowager Princess of Wales, and held the post of tutor and was later Treasurer and Secretary to the young George III.

-In the early eighteenth century Robert Cressett (right) built another family property, Cound Hall near Shrewsbury, which became the principal seat of the family.
-The last of the Cressetts, Elisabeth, died in the eighteenth century, but the property remained in the Thursby-Pelham branch of the family until 1919.
+In the early eighteenth century Robert Cressett decided to build a new Baroque mansion at Cound Hall near Shrewsbury, which became the principal seat of the family.
+The last of the Cressetts, Elizabeth, died in the late eighteenth century, but the estate remained in the Thursby-Pelham branch of the family until 1926.